-On May 14, 2020, the IASB issued an amendment to IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
-The amendment specifies that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
+Beginning January 1, 2022, the Company adopted the amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
+The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
 Costs that relate directly to the contract can either be incremental costs of fulfilling that contract or an allocation of other costs that relate directly to fulfilling that contract.
-The amendment is effective on January 1, 2022 and is to be applied prospectively.
-The adoption of the amendment is not expected to have a material impact on the Consolidated Financial Statements.
+The adoption of the amendments did not have a material impact on the Consolidated Financial Statements.